-A. Fnrolment in Courses
+A. Enrolment in Courses

-- (a) A student may only be enrolled for a personal course of study which has been approved by the Dean of the appropriate Faculty or, where specific regulations so require, the Academic Board - (b) A student may enrol for a course only after having satisfied the prerequisites for that course, and only while concurrently enrolled in or after having satisfied every co-requisite for that course. - (c) The Dean of the appropriate Faculty may refuse a student permission to enrol for a personal course of study, which conforms to the regulations, if in the Dean's opinion that course of study is not suitable. - (d) A student must ensure that their course of study complies with the regulations of the qualification sought.
+- (a) A student may be enrolled for a personal course of study only when this has been approved by the Dean of the appropriate Faculty or, where specific regulations so require, the Academic Board. - (b) A student may enrol for a course only after having satisfied the prerequisites for that course, and only while concurrently enrolled in or after having satisfied every co-requisite for that course. - (c) Permission to Repeat Courses: Unless otherwise stated in individual degree regulations, an undergraduate student may attempt a course no more than three times, and after failing an undergraduate course twice the student must obtain the permission of the relevant Dean before enrolling in the course for a third and final time.

+- 1. This clause applies to courses deemed to be equivalent to courses already failed. - 2.
+Re-enrolment in limited entry courses is addressed in Admission Regulation G, B4. - (d) The Dean of the appropriate Faculty may refuse a student permission to enrol for a personal course of study, which conforms to the regulations, if in the Dean's opinion that course of study is not suitable. - (e) A student must ensure that their course of study complies with the regulations of the qualification sought.
 Lack of knowledge of a regulation(s) or schedule(s) does not provide a valid excuse for non-compliance.
-This clause is not in derogation of the University's obligation to take care in giving advice. - (e) The University reserves the right to cancel a course where: - a staff member is unable to teach because of significant illness or prolonged absence for other unanticipated reasons and where the department has no other available suitably qualified staff who might teach the course; - ii. applications to enrol fail to reach a predetermined minimum number; - iii. applications to enrol meet the predetermined minimum but enrolments at the end of the week (5.00pm Friday) prior to the commencement of teaching in that course do not; - iv. other emergency situations or exceptional circumstances, as approved by the Academic Committee acting on behalf of the Academic Board on a caseby-case basis.
+This clause is not in derogation of the University's obligation to take care in giving advice. - (f) The University reserves the right to cancel a course where: - i. a staff member is unable to teach because of significant illness or prolonged absence for other unanticipated reasons and where the department has no other available suitably qualified staff who might teach the course;

+- the Dean has determined that enrolments in that course completed by 5pm on the Wednesday prior to the week in which teaching commences are insufficient; - iv. other emergency situations or exceptional circumstances, as approved by the Academic Committee acting on behalf of the Academic Board on a caseby-case basis.

-- A personal course of study might be considered unsuitable if, for example, it were too heavy for the student, or involved examination or lecture timetable clashes. - Refer also to Admission Regulations Section A General for further grounds on which enrolment may be declined or cancelled. - (a) Notwithstanding anything in Regulation 1, the Academic Board may in special cases approve a personal course of study which does not conform to the regulations.
-Applications under this regulation must be submitted in writing to the Academic Manager of the appropriate College. - (b) Exemption from a prerequisite or co-requisite will be granted only when the Dean of the appropriate Faculty is satisfied either: - i. that sufficient material in the prerequisite or co-requisite has been covered to a comparable standard elsewhere: or - ii. that there is clear evidence of special ability in the subject area of the proposed course. - (c) The Academic Board may in special cases approve a suspension of enrolment for a specified period of time.
+- A personal course of study might be considered unsuitable if, for example, it were too heavy for the student, or involved examination or lecture timetable clashes. - Refer also to Admission Regulations Section A General for further grounds on which enrolment by a student in a particular course or programme may be declined or cancelled. - Where a course is cancelled the programme coordinator for that course is responsible for contacting all students already enrolled and advising them of alternative courses. - (a) Notwithstanding anything in Regulation 1, the Academic Board may in special cases approve a personal course of study which does not conform to the regulations.
+Applications under this regulation must be submitted in writing to the Academic Manager of the appropriate College. - (b) Exemption from a prerequisite or co-requisite will be granted only when the Dean of the appropriate Faculty is satisfied either: - that sufficient material in the prerequisite or co-requisite has been covered to a comparable standard elsewhere; or - that there is clear evidence of special ability in the subject area of the proposed course.

+(c) The Academic Board may in special cases approve a suspension of enrolment for a specified period of time.